 - Buy your supports from a business or organisation

-Businesses and organisations may be NDIS registered providers or not, as long as they help you to meet your NDIS plan goals in a safe and professional way.
+Businesses and organisations may be registered NDIS providers or not, as long as they help you to pursue your NDIS plan goals in a safe and professional way.
 Normally businesses and organisations will arrange your support and take responsibility for the support workers on your behalf.
-When you arrange supports with a NDIS registered provider it is important to let them know that they will need to provide you with an invoice for payment.
+When you arrange supports with a registered NDIS provider it is important to let them know that they will need to provide you with an invoice for payment.

 - Use self-employed contractors